jswift/aligent-assignment/README.md

 composer install
 ```

-and if you want to run the unit tests, you also need to change the config for PHPUnit,
+and if you want to run the unit tests, you also need to change the config (the value of HOST) for PHPUnit,

 ```
-vi .......
+vi module/Finder/test/ObjectsControllerTest.php
 ```

 Finally, test it.
 There are many ways to test it.
 Here is an example to test it by a curl command.